 Makenna is currently in her 4th year of a mechanical engineering co-op degree at the University of Alberta.
-She was part of the 2022 Zenith Fellowship Class and part of AlbertaSAT.
-Along with the amazing opportunity to assist the CAN-SBX challenge, Makenna also co-leads a CAN-RGX microgravity robotics project team.
-She now works at the CSA on projects including the STRATOS campaign.
+She was part of the 2023 Zenith Fellowship Class and part of AlbertaSAT.
+Along with the amazing opportunity to assist the CAN-SBX challenge, Makenna also founded and co-leads a CAN-RGX microgravity robotics project team called Mission SpaceWalker.
+She now is an intern at the CSA on projects including the STRATOS campaign.
 With a passion for space, Makenna hopes to one day be exploring past the stars she studies.